Goldman Sachs eyes Wells Fargo, PNC, US Bancorp as deal talks resurface

 Goldman Sachs may want to add a bank into its fold

-Goldman Sachs is looking outside the firm to boosts its bottom line, FOX Business has learned.
+Goldman Sachs is looking outside the firm to boost its bottom line, FOX Business has learned.

 Continue Reading Below